 Where is your Ideal Location ?

-Perhaps it is somewhere you only visited once or somewhere you visit often, or maybe it is that special place from your childhood, or somewhere in your neighborhood or maybe across the globe or maybe its somewhere you have yet to visit but you are drawn towards or maybe it is where you are right now present in the moment.
+Perhaps it is somewhere you only visited once or somewhere you visit often, or maybe it is that special place from your childhood, or somewhere in your neighborhood or maybe across the globe or maybe its somewhere you have yet to visit but are drawn towards or maybe it is where you are right now present in the moment.

 These are ideal locations we all hold dear that resonate with us on a profound level.
 We experience perhaps a simple calming of our busy minds or sometimes maybe it is something more, a moment of awe or inspiration.
 It is in these moments where we experience a true connectedness with nature.